EVERSE-ResearchSoftware/RSQKit/pages/tasks/code_of_conduct.md

 ### Solutions

-- Start from a widely used template rather than writing your own from scratch; the [Contributor Covenant](https://www.contributor-covenant.org/) is the most commonly adopted code of conduct in open source and includes a builder tool to customize the reporting section.
+- Start from a widely used template rather than writing your own from scratch; the {% tool "contributor-covenant" %} is the most commonly adopted code of conduct in open source and includes a builder tool to customize the reporting section.
 - Place the document as `CODE_OF_CONDUCT.md` in your repository root, and link to it from your README and contributing guide so it is visible before anyone needs it; if your code is hosted on GitHub, you can also add it through the repository interface, which offers Contributor Covenant and Citizen Code of Conduct templates with a guided form.
 - If your group maintains several repositories under one organization, add the file to a `.github` repository instead of duplicating it everywhere; GitHub will use it as the default for any repository that doesn't define its own.
 - Keep the standards concrete: list specific examples of both welcome and unwelcome behavior rather than only abstract principles, so contributors can self-assess against real examples.